How to Choose the Best Security Camera in 2024 — CCTV Camera Buying Mistakes

 In the world of surveillance, the choice between IP cameras and analog cameras is often dictated by the specific needs and budget of the project.

 IP Cameras are the go-to option when high-resolution video, remote monitoring, and flexibility are paramount.
 These cameras connect via network cables, offering advantages such as higher resolution, higher frame rates, and digital zoom capabilities.
 IP cameras excel in scenarios where image clarity and the ability to adjust or monitor from a distance are critical.
-However, these features come at a higher cost, making IP cameras less budget-friendly compared to their analog counterparts.
+However, these features come at a higher cost, making IP security cameras less budget-friendly compared to their analog counterparts.

 On the other side of the spectrum, Analog Cameras—which record in formats like AHD, HD-TVI, or HD-CVI—are a more budget-conscious option.
 While they may not match the image clarity of IP cameras, analog cameras still provide reliable surveillance with acceptable resolution for most standard installations.
 They are particularly suitable for smaller projects where budget constraints are a significant factor, and the highest resolution isn’t a necessity.